shizenglin/Counting-with-Focus-for-Free/README.md

 <h3> Global density generation </h3>
 Bsed on equation(4) and (5), we use M=8 density levels for ShanghaiTech Part_A and UCF-QNRF, and 4 for the other datasets.

+<h3> Code </h3>
-<br> You can find these map generation codes in folder ¨data¨
+You can find these map generation codes in folder ¨data¨

 <h2> Training </h2>
 <h2> Testing </h2>